 This diet is the first-line treatment for some metabolic diseases and can also be an alternative treatment for many other conditions.
 There are varying levels of evidence to support the use of the diet for these conditions.
 In some circumstances, the ketogenic diet may be harmful to the individual patient and is contraindicated for use.

-The ketogenic diet is most commonly indicated for children with epilepsy that have tried and failed treatment with two to three anticonvulsant medications.
+The ketogenic diet is most commonly indicated for children with epilepsy who have tried and failed treatment with two to three anticonvulsant medications.

-This recommendation is based on the probability of success with an alternative anticonvulsant medication after two have failed, which is approximately 10%.
+This recommendation is based on the probability of success, which is approximately 10%, that an alternative anticonvulsant medication after two have failed.
 As the chance of success is so low, the ketogenic diet is often the preferable option that will offer the most benefit.